Become a Social Worker in Hawaii

 The following universities in Hawaii offer CSWE-accredited bachelor’s degree programs in social work:

-For students ready for graduate studies, a handful of schools throughout Hawaii offer an accredited Master of Social Work (MSW) program.
-Depending on your track option of full time, part time or advanced standing, you can finish an MSW in as little as a year.
+For students ready for graduate studies, Hawaiʻi currently offers CSWE-accredited MSW programs through the University of Hawaiʻi at Mānoa and Hawaiʻi Pacific University.
+Depending on your track option of full-time, part-time, or advanced standing, you can finish an MSW in as little as a year.
 Based on your undergraduate social work degree, you may need to take some prerequisite courses.
 Foundation classwork involves human behavior, research and clinical practice.

 Online Master of Social Work (MSW) Programs